 Rikers Island – home of New York City’s boldest; roughly 400 acres in the East River, and truly an island unto itself.
 This is a location with a lot of interesting history, for sure.
 A lot of controversy surrounds multifarious issues here, as one might imagine.
 But mitigating measures have not achieved even ameliorative effects, resulting in a promise to ultimately close the jail complex by 2027.
-Before we delve into the dark side that is Rikers, however, let’s talk about some of the island’s history.
+Before we delve into the dark side of Rikers, let’s talk about some of the island’s history.

 Rikers Island History